nitindhar7/giftbox/README.md

 userFetcher('bob@example.com').map(render);
 ```

-Note how `userFetcher` is `Option`, whose value is generated using `userClient.findByEmail()`.
+Note how `userFetcher` returns an `Option`, whose value is generated using `userClient.findByEmail()`.
 So it's totally legal to write functions wrapped with Option inline:

 ```js
 Option(function() {